-We will provide for the physical, social, and emotional well-being of our scholars.
-We will also identify, model, and integrate positive character traits as well as develop means for assessment to help our scholars become contributing, responsible, and caring members of a diverse community.
+We will provide for our scholars' physical, social, and emotional well-being.
+We will also identify, model, and integrate positive character traits and develop means for assessment to help our scholars become contributing, responsible, and caring members of a diverse community.